 Troublemakers and Free Thinkers

 Sick of playing politics, working hard and receiving too little in return for their efforts, many entrepreneurial women have ditched the restrictive corporate world to pursue their dreams on their own terms.
-By 2018, over half of small businesses will be run by female entrepreneurs, according to a study by The National Federation of Small Businesses.
 What this means is that if you’ve taken the initiative to start your own company, it’s probably because you’ve got an independent and tenacious streak.
 We’ll toast to that.

 11. “So often people are working hard at the wrong thing.
 Working on the right thing is probably more important than working hard.” – Caterina Fake, Co-founder, Flickr